TheJuiceIsSimulated/beginner-emerald-dapp/quest-submissions.md

 ## Chapter 4 Day 1 (Day 10) THE QUESTS FOR THIS DAY WERE A LITTLE DIFFICULT!

-1. How did we get the address of the user?
-Please explain in words and then in code.
+**1. How did we get the address of the user?
+Please explain in words and then in code.**

 We get the address of the user through the `user` variable, since the address of the user is stored in the `user` variable.
 In code, we get the address of the user by coding `fcl.currentUser.subscribe(setUser)`.